 - Any other Experiential Learning Course taught by a member of the Real Estate Faculty.

-- Real Estate Externship Placement and co-requisite Real Estate Externship Seminar.
+- Externship Placement at a real estate-focused entity and co-requisite Externship Seminar.

 - Independent Study focused on a real estate issue.
 (Preference will go to interested Evening Division students.)